greencoast-studios/discord.js-extended/README.md

 ### Localizing Your Bot

 The package contains a [Localizer](https://docs.greencoaststudios.com/discord.js-extended/master/classes/discord_js_extended.localizer.html) class to help with the localization of your bot.
 In order to use it, you should pass a `localizer` object to your `client` constructor and initialize the localizer in the `ready` event.
+Keep in mind that you absolutely need the `GUILDS` intent in your client for this to work properly.

 ```js
 const client = new ExtendedClient({